 From there we will travel to the Geysir Geothermal area, an expanse of land that is populated by a multitude of bubbling hot springs and violent geysers.
 The most famous of these is the now dormant Great Geysir, which was the first geyser to be mentioned in the English language and gives them all their name.
 While its younger brother Strokkur is still very much active propelling boiling jets of water up to 25 metres into the air every few minutes.
 There is no better way to appreciate the awesome power of mother nature than at this majestic natural wonder.

 Gullfoss Waterfall – The Golden Waterfall

-Our final stop will be the legendary Gullfoss Waterfall, famed for the golden colour its glacial water takes as it crashes over the volcanically crafted lava steps.
+Our final stop will be the legendary Gullfoss Waterfall, famed for the golden color its glacial water takes as it crashes over the volcanically crafted lava steps.
 Its powerful cascade originates from the Hvita River (white river) and roars down into an emerald valley below.
-On sunny days rainbows regularly form above it, which only enhances its regal beauty.
+On sunny days rainbows regularly from above it, which only enhances its regal beauty.

 The Blue Lagoon